 This is mainly because actors of B2B purchases are even more engaged with mobile devices than individuals.
 92% of senior executives own a smartphone, and 77% of them say that they use their smartphone to research a service or a product for their business.
 It’s estimated that 70% of B2B search queries will be made on mobile by next year, so brands in the industry should definitely start investing in mobile marketing if they haven't done already.

 If you’re convinced that you should invest more time and money on mobile marketing but not sure about your strategy and plan, Kimola can help you.
-Thanks to its AI-based technology, Kimola’s Consumer Research Platform analyzes your target audience and tell you who they are, where they live, who they trust, what type of content they are interested in and much more.
+Thanks to its AI-based technology, Kimola’s Social Research Platform analyzes your target audience and tells you who they are, where they live, who they trust, what type of content they are interested in and much more.

 As a leading streaming portal, Netflix offers various digital content categories available online for members and appeals to wider...